Physician Associates

 The Leng Review

-The Leng Review, published in July 2025, is an independent review of the (then named) PA and AA roles in the UK healthcare system.
+The Leng Review, published in July 2025, is an independent review of the PA and AA roles in the UK healthcare system.
 Led by Professor Gillian Leng, the review addresses concerns about patient safety, role clarity, and the expansion of these roles within the NHS.
 The review's recommendations aim to clarify the roles of PAs and AAs, ensure their safe and effective deployment, and improve public understanding of their function.

 Further information